What Training Is Required to Become a Chaplain?

 Training and Experience Requirements

 You may also need experience as a religious leader before you apply for a chaplain position.
 Some organizations require prospective chaplains to have between two and four years of religious leadership experience, and some require ordination.
 Requirements in training and experience can vary depending on the type of chaplaincy you're seeking or your religion.
-For instance, military chaplains are required to go through basic training in the same way that a new recruit would.
+For instance, military chaplains are not required to go through basic training in the same way that a new recruit would.

 There are many professional chaplaincy organizations that offer certification, the largest of which is the Association of Professional Chaplains (APC).
 The APC's Board Certified Chaplain program provides you with the opportunity to become a certified or provisionally certified chaplain or an associate certified chaplain.
 Each certification requires that you complete graduate-level coursework in theology and pastoral care.
 Although certification is not always required, it demonstrates that you have education, training and experience in chaplaincy.